cmiltiadis/studioany/content/event/18-lodz.md

 ---
-title: '[find image]The Aesthetics of Presence in Inconstructible Spaces I & II'
+title: 'The Aesthetics of Presence in Inconstructible Spaces I & II'
 subtitle: ''
 draft: false
 # SUMMARY